digininja/DVWA/README.md

 If you are using a Debian based Linux distribution, you will need to install the following packages _(or their equivalent)_:

-`apt-get -y install apache2 mysql-server php5 php5-mysql php-pear php5-gd`
+`apt-get -y install apache2 mysql-server php5 php5-mysql php5-gd`

 ### Database Setup